EVERGLADES ROLLING IN

 ©Doug Hendren, 2018

 What’s it about?
 Florida, is the state most endangered by climate change, but under Governor Rick Scott (2011-2018) terms like “climate change,” “global warming” and “sea level rise” were banned from all governmental communications.
+As of 2023, Governor Ron DeSantis has likewise done nothing to address greenhouse gas emissions, the root cause of climate change.
 Like Texas, a climate-denying administration is not serving the state’s citizens well in the face of extreme weather rising seas.
 At a time when Miami is now experiencing “sunny day flooding,” there is no plan in place for facing what is already here.
 New hotels are still going up, even though the tide will be lapping at their foundations before a 30-year mortgage is paid off.
+Meanwhile, officials recognize that Florida’s infrastructure is already unable to keep up with rising seas and more powerful storms.
+Florida has become a precarious paradise.

 Even harder to believe, Florida Power & Light, the main electrical utility in the state, recently tried to block the spread of solar power, claiming it would not work in Florida due to lack of sunshine.
 Fortunately, the citizens won.